 High standards of behaviour are expected from all members of the school community, with a clear and explicit behaviour policy which is regularly reviewed.
 Good behaviour is acknowledged and rewarded with praise and additional privileges.
 Bullying or discriminatory behaviour of any kind is not tolerated and the school acts swiftly to address such behaviour.

-The last Statutory Inspection of Anglican Schools February 2013 report stated:
+Statutory Inspection of Anglican Schools March 2018: